0x1eef/xchan.rb/README.md

 **Parallel map**

-The following example demonstrates a short and sweet `p_map` method that runs a map operation in parallel, with no more than 10 LOC:
+The following example demonstrates a method by the name `p_map` - implemented in 10 LOC - that runs a map operation in parallel:

 ```ruby
 require "xchan"